 - K. Paige Burchard (Cato College of Education Honors Program; Class of 2018)

 Is being in honors harder?

-Our answer is not necessarily.
-However, being in honors is certainly different.
-In your honors program and honors classes, you will be challenged to think about your subjects in different ways.
+Not necessarily, although honors is certainly different.
+In your honors courses you will be challenged to think about subjects in different ways.
 Honors is rarely about memorizing information for a test -- it is about analyzing the information and discussing it to gain a comprehensive understanding.
-In addition, classes offered by the Honors College cover a wide variety of subjects and allow students to explore topics outside of their major, such as Consuming Southern Foodways, Criminal Minds, Art as Contemplative Practice, and many more.
-Joining an honors program encourages students to delve deeper into their academic discipline and discover its nuances.
+Courses offered by the Honors College cover a wide variety of subjects and allow students to explore topics outside of their major, such as Consuming Southern Foodways, Criminal Minds, Art as Contemplative Practice, and many more.
+Joining a discinplinary honors program encourages students to delve deeper into their academic discipline and discover its nuances.
 Whether you plan to pursue a graduate education or enter the workforce, the inquiry and analysis skills gained in your honors experience will stay with you and help you to distinguish yourself far into the future.

 "Unlike my required coursework, where I could just study the book, make sure I really understood the material, and write an essay or answer the questions with a right or wrong answer, in honors classes it was about thinking through issues and ideas and there wasn’t a right or wrong answer.
 It really taught me to question things more and have a process for critical thinking.
 It didn’t take me long to adjust to that, but it was totally different and I loved it."

 - Jennifer Paules (University Honors Program; Class of 2001)

 The honors community at UNC Charlotte includes students, faculty, and staff.
 It is a dedicated and energetic group that provides new ideas, guidance, and constant encouragement.
 Many students cite the honors community as being one of the most impactful elements of their college career.
 We often say that the honors community can help make our large research university feel a bit smaller.